 The oriental charms of Japan is one that is often expensive and pricey.
 The recent Cost of Living Survey listed Tokyo and Osaka as the top two most expensive cities to live in the world, but budget travelers need not fret.
-There are still ways to experience Japan on a budget, here’s some tips to extend your dollar.
+There are still ways to experience Japan on a budget, check out these tips.

 You can minimize your travel expenses if you plan ahead and take advantage of the rail passes and cheap internal flights (using airpasses).
+Creating a budget and a plan is a great thing to do if when you can’t travel yet.
 Some of them are only available to foreigners, and often only available for purchase outside of Japan.
 You can also save a lot of money by planning and prioritizing the various attractions you want to check out (and some others you want to skip).

 If you’re staying in Japan for up to three weeks and are looking to travel around a lot, the JR Pass is an excellent way to save money.
 Please note that you need to purchase an Exchange Order from an authorized sales office or agent before you come to Japan, so all this goes back to the first point, plan ahead!

 There are also various Air Passes that can be especially useful if you wish to travel long distances inside Japan, for example, to visit the southern islands such as Okinawa.
 Each carriers have their own Air Passes with differing prices and routes, so be sure to research them thoroughly.

 This is the other expensive necessity in Japan, so try out Couch Surfing if you’re very low on budget.
 If not, the cheapest accommodation in Japan ranges from youth hostels and dormitories.
 There are also cheap campsites all around Japan but some of them are not as accessible as the others, which leads me back to point #1, plan ahead!